 - Popcorn with margarine and Parmesan cheese.

-- High-calorie nutritional supplements, such as nutrition shakes.
+- High-calorie drinks like whole milk, milkshakes, and nutritional supplements, such as nutrition shakes.

 Adding calories to a meal or snack